twitter/scoot/README.md

 ###### Scheduler

-The Scheduler receives and distrubutes jobs to workers, and maintains state.
+The Scheduler receives and distributes jobs to workers, and maintains state.
 It is also responsible for serving the Cloud Scoot API for clients.

 ###### Worker